fremont, nebraska

 Church Services

-St. James’ has Wednesday morning prayers, usually the Eucharist, at 10:30am in St. Luke’s chapel.,
+St. James' has in-person Wednesday morning prayers, usually the Eucharist.
+It is at 10:30am in St. Luke's Chapel.

 View Event →